devlooped/TableStorage/readme.md

 > NOTE: when using alternative serializers, entities might need to be annotated with whatever
 > attributes are required by the underlying libraries.

+> NOTE: if access to the `Timestamp` managed by Table Storage for the entity is needed, just declare a property
+> with that name with either `DateTimeOffset`, `DateTime` or `string` type.

 ### Attributes

 If you want to avoid using strings with the factory methods, you can also annotate the